Staying safe in public

 • Travel in a busy carriage or near the driver on trams and buses.

-• Ask a friend, colleague or a protective services officer (PSO) to walk with you to your car at the station.
+• Ask a friend, colleague or a PSO to walk with you to your car at the station.

 • Keep your windows up when stationary or driving through slow-moving traffic.

-• Not drive home if you believe you’re being followed.
-Drive to a police station or petrol station as these will usually have CCTV cameras and staff present.
+• Do not drive home if you think you are being followed.
+Drive to a police station or petrol station, as these will usually have CCTV cameras and staff present.

-Keep your keys in your hand so you don’t have to search for them when you get to your vehicle or arrive home.
+Keep your keys on hand so you don’t have to search for them when you get to your vehicle or arrive home.

 What to do if you feel unsafe in public

-If you feel unsafe in public you should report it.
+If you feel unsafe in public, you should report it immediately.

 • If an incident happens near work, tell your supervisor or manager.